ibm-js/delite-tutorial/beginner.md

 This isn't the place to discuss the `less` variables `delite` provides but an example of how they are used can be seen in the `deliteful` project e.g. [https://github.com/ibm-js/deliteful/tree/master/StarRating/themes](https://github.com/ibm-js/deliteful/tree/master/StarRating/themes).

-To load widget themes you must create folders with the same name of the theme name for each CSS file, if the theme/folder name doesn't exist you'll see 404's in your browser developer tools (TODO: not the case for built CSS).
+To load a widget theme you must create a folder with the name of the theme you want to load for each widget CSS file, if the theme/folder name doesn't exist you'll see 404's in your browser developer tools.

 For example our `./BlogPost/css/BlogPost.css` should be updated so that the bootstrap theme of our widget is located at `./BlogPost/css/bootstrap/BlogPost.css`.
 Assuming you're not testing this on an IOS device, setting the theme via a request parameter etc you